MyPathologyReport

 August 1, 2023

-Edematous is a term used to describe the accumulation of clear, water-like fluid inside the tissue.
+Edematous is a term used to describe the accumulation of clear, water-like fluid inside tissue.
 It is also called edema.

 A tissue becomes edematous when a specialized type of fluid called serum leaks out of blood vessels and into the surrounding tissue.
 Tissue can become edematous as a result of congestive heart failure, liver disease, kidney disease, blood clots in large veins, and medical conditions associated with decreased protein levels in the blood.
-More localized edematous changes may be caused by physical trauma, infection, surgery, or radiation therapy.
-The tissue surrounding a tumour may also become edematous as a result of pressure caused by the tumour.